kvegter/query-analyzer-app/README.md

 From the First Query Analysis tab you can click on Highlight, then the selected query is highlighted.
 When you press “Filter” from the first tab only those query log records are shown in this tab.
 When you want to profile a query than you can copy the query and the used query parameters from this tab.

 When there is a database connection then the '__Explain__' icon is shown in the Query Cell.
+A column neoDB is added to show on which version 4 db the query was executed.

 #### Query Timeline